-- Have your pub key part is connected with your fortrabbit Account
+Have the public key part connected with your fortrabbit Account.

-# Copy your local SSH keys to the DDEV machine (from the host) # ( This might need to be done each time you start the container ) $ ddev auth ssh # Login to the DDEV container $ ddev ssh # Now, in the container, install and setup Craft Copy # Required to get rid of PHP 7.0 for any Craft CMS lower than 3.6 $ composer config platform --unset # Include Craft Copy via Composer $ composer require fortrabbit/craft-copy # Update dependencies first $ composer update # Install the plugin with Craft CMS $ php craft install/plugin copy # Initialize the setup $ php craft copy/setup # This will guide you through the steps and also run the initial installation. # Later on you can run the Craft Copy commands: $ php craft copy/code/up $ php craft copy/db/up $ php craft copy/volumes/up
+# Make local SSH keys available inside the container # ( Needs to be done each time you restart your machine ) $ ddev auth ssh # Login to the DDEV container $ ddev ssh # Now, in the container, install and setup Craft Copy # Required to get rid of PHP 7.0 for any Craft CMS lower than 3.6 $ composer config platform --unset # Include Craft Copy via Composer $ composer require fortrabbit/craft-copy # Update dependencies first $ composer update # Install the plugin with Craft CMS $ php craft install/plugin copy # Initialize the setup $ php craft copy/setup # This will guide you through the steps and also run the initial installation # Later on you can run the Craft Copy commands: $ php craft copy/code/up $ php craft copy/db/up $ php craft copy/volumes/up

 In conclusion, DDEV is a great choice for local Craft CMS development.
 DDEV can be used to quickly set up a new Craft CMS dev site and works just as well with your existing sites.
 What's even better, DDEV plays nicely with Craft Copy.
 In case you're already running Docker on your machine, having a local Craft CMS dev site powered by DDEV is just 15 minutes away.
 We recommend you give DDEV a shot!